Vocals – Kate MacRoss

 With each track, I tried to use simplicity as a constructive tool rather than thinking of it as stripping down the music.
 I had become accustomed to not thinking in verse-chorus-verse from years of working in metal, and though my love affair with complex music did not wane, I wanted to see what I could do with purposefully uncomplicated arrangements.
 This can be heard immediately in the unconventional structure of songs like The Proof, Black on Black, and Wake.
 Years later, I am still proud of the arc of feeling that The Proof carries the listener through.

 Over the next few years the three of us put together eleven songs, give or take, before the project came to a halt.
 We played a few shows, but didn’t get the chance to spend much time on stage, largely due to the frequently vacant position of band drummer.
 During the band’s active years, we had many, and I mean many, auditions for additional musicians, most often for a drummer.
 The process was endlessly frustrating, but fortunately we were having a good time.
-I have lots of fond memories of sitting on Frank’s couch, talking and laughing with the then-current Daybloom line-up.
+I have lots of fond memories of sitting on Frank’s couch, talking and laughing with the then-current Daybloom line-up, whomever it was.

 After the group dissolved, the songs went silent.
 I was active in metal projects again and my acoustic compositions dwindled.
 When I began taking up recording seriously, I knew that one day I’d return to these pieces and give them their day to bloom.
 So, in spring of 2016 I started putting some serious miles on accomplishing that.